nickzoic/nick.zoic.org/art/ultima-iv-reflections/index.md

     - games
     - apple
 title: 'Ultima IV: Reflections'
-summary: "Probably what got me into computers ..."
+summary: "Playing Ultima IV on the Apple \]\[ was probably what got me into computers ... well, maybe not so much playing as where it led ..."
 ---

 # GALAGA